 Two of my best friends were getting married on a small farm outside of Hilo.
 I spent the first part of my trip helping with their festivities and gorging myself with fresh tropical fruit and washing it down with cool drinks every evening.
 We snorkeled with sea turtles on the sandy beaches and warmed our skin with the intense tropical sun.
-The idea of cycling up the largest mountain was put on the back burner until after the wedding.
+The idea of cycling up the largest mountain on the island was put on the back burner until after the wedding.

 The start of the ride was over on the other side of the island.
 I found that the local bus, Hele-On, left from downtown Hilo and would deliver me to the start near Waimea in time for a 6am start for only $3.00.
 However, this meant catching the 3:50am bus.
 I clipped into my pedals at 3:00 sharp and coasted the 6 miles and 1500 feet down from the house where we were staying to the bus station downtown.
 The only company were the loud coqui frogs and the dense smell of guava and yellow ginger as I sped through the darkness.